drocheam/miol-reng-tools/README.md

 This is the repository of the project *Reverse Engineering of Multifocal Intraocular Lenses Using a Confocal Microscope* that was conducted as research seminar at the TH Köln in WS 2020/21.

-Details can be found in the paper included in the repository.
+Details can be found in the [paper](https://github.com/drocheam/miol-reng-tools/blob/main/Paper.pdf) included in the repository.

 ### Structure

 Element | Function
 ------------ | -------------
-`Measurements\` | measurement data and processing parameters `Code\lib\` | implemented library package `Code\GenerateProfiles.py` | Generate surface profiles from a measurement `Code\EstimateThickness.py` | Measure lens edge thickness `Code\CompareStitching.py` | Compare different stitching methods on a measurment `Code\ShowProfiles.py` |  Show generated profiles
+`Measurements\` | Measurement data and processing parameters `Code\lib\` | Implemented library package `Code\GenerateProfiles.py` | Generate surface profiles from a measurement `Code\EstimateThickness.py` | Measure lens edge thickness `Code\CompareStitching.py` | Compare different stitching methods on a measurement `Code\ShowProfiles.py` |  Show generated profiles

+The project includes functions from [musurf-reader](https://github.com/drocheam/musurf-reader).

 ### Required packages:
 `copy, matplotlib, numpy, PyQt5, scipy, struct, os`